benhoyt/benhoyt.github.com/writings/2020-05-18-the-state-of-the-awk.md

 </style>

-<p>AWK is a text processing language with a history spanning more than 40
+<p>AWK is a text processing language with a history spanning more than&nbsp;40
 years.
 It has a <a
 href="https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html">POSIX
-standard</a>, several conforming implementations (including the recently released GNU Awk 5.1), and it's still surprisingly relevant in 2020 &mdash;
+standard</a>, several conforming implementations (including the recently released GNU Awk&nbsp;5.1), and it's still surprisingly relevant in 2020 &mdash;
 both for simple text processing tasks and for wrangling "big data".</p>

 <p>The language was created at Bell Labs in 1977.
 Its name comes from the